Don't Give Up the Ship: How The Commodore Perry Flag Inspired American Bravery & Tenacity

 It started as a conflict over shipping, but what it was really about was the British Empire attempting to reassert dominance over the former colonies.
 Until the War of 1812 concluded, the British viewed the nascent American nation in much the same way China views Taiwan – a renegade colony that can mostly be left alone due to its insignificance, but will eventually be brought to heel.

 The War of 1812 was an attempt to reconquer the colonies or, at the very least, occupy everything west of the Mississippi to prevent westward expansion.
-For the Americans, it was to secure not only their independence and possibility for further expansion, but also to protect American sailors against “impressment” by the British Navy, an effective form of naval slavery widely practiced by the British against American military and civilian ships alike.
+For the Americans, it was to secure not only their independence and possibility for further expansion, but also to protect American sailors against “impressment” by the British Navy, an effective form of naval slavery widely practiced by the British against American frigate and civilian ships alike.

-Commodore Perry enters this story because the War of 1812 was largely a naval war.
+Commodore Oliver Hazard Perry enters this story because the War of 1812 was largely a naval war.
 Indeed, when the war began, the United States had no control over the Great Lakes with the exception of Lake Huron.
 America’s Navy was very small at the time, especially when compared to the Royal Navy, which then dominated the entire world’s shipping lanes.
 Commodore Perry requested, and was given command of, the entire naval effort in Lake Erie.

 This was not without good reason: Perry was one of three capable crewmen on the ship, the other two being the ship’s chaplain and the ship’s purser.
 Perry himself fired the ship’s parting salvo before having the surviving and largely injured crew row him a half mile through heavy gunfire to the USS Niagara, where he took command.

 The final result of the Battle of Lake Erie was the complete surrender of an entire British squadron, ensign fallen – a first in world history.
 Commodore Perry accepted the surrender on the wrecked Lawrence to show the British officers the price his men had paid to win the battle.